msusanrbrown/error_logs/README.md

 To run the tests:

-1. Open a terminal and create an environment by typing:
+1. In VS Code open a terminal and create an environment by typing:

 pipenv shell